eddienubes/validness/README.md

 🟢 Your favourite library for validating incoming data in [express.js](https://expressjs.com/).

-With a creation of a single class and usage of decorators we achieve validation of the following content types (body parser required):
+With the creation of a single class and usage of decorators we achieve validation of the following content types (body parser required):

 - application/json
 - multipart/form-data (yes, with files and text fields)

+> Also, this library supports both ESM and CJS versions via dynamic exports in package.json.
 ---

 ## ⚙️ Installation: